ekaterina-shevchenko/spark-failures/README.md

 1. Terraform connects to AWS using credentials provided in ~/.aws/credentials file or via environment variables and creates all required infrastructure (VPC, subnet, EC2 machines etc.) if it is not there.
 2. Upon creation of EC2 machines, terraform installs Docker on each machine and starts docker engine (see worker_userdata.sh)
 3. On the swarm manager node, terraform initializes swarm cluster and then uses generated token to add workers to the cluster, running a corresponding command on each worker (see manager_userdata.sh and worker_userdata.sh).
-4. Terraform creates docker overlay network.
-5. Once the swarm cluster is all set up, swarm manager creates all required containers using docker-compose.yml file (terraform runs the command).
+4. Once the swarm cluster is all set up, swarm manager creates docker overlay network and all required containers using docker-compose.yml file (terraform runs the command).
 The current cluster topology is as follows:
    * Node 1 (swarm manager) - Spark driver, Zookeeper (Spark HA mode)
    * Node 2 (swarm worker) - Generator, Kafka
    * Node 3 (swarm worker) - Spark master
    * Node 4 (swarm worker) - Spark worker
    * Node 5 (swarm worker) - Spark worker
    * Node 6 (swarm worker) - Spark worker
-6. Upon creation, generator starts to generate event records and write them to a kafka topic.
+5. Upon creation, generator starts to generate event records and write them to a kafka topic.
 Driver creates a SparkContext, specifies operator topology and submits a job to Spark.
 This is run by swarm commands.

 **Warning**